-One good answer is that every item in Nature, big or small, stands before the CREATOR in a trial within its realm.
-We humans may never comprehend the trial of the stone or the mosquito.
-After all, it is held between the CREATOR and His creatures.
+One good answer is that every item in the Universe, large or small, stands before its CREATOR in a trial within its realm.
+We humans may not comprehend that trial which is held between the CREATOR and His creatures.

-We may say, however, that each item in Nature must comply with the Natural Laws, set up by the CREATOR, ELoHiM.
-Any deviation from those Laws would incur harsh retribution.
-A small change in the size of the atom or the charge of the electrons, and you’d get a different Universe.
-Our Universe is “elegant and precise,” and must abide by ELKM’s Laws.
-In that sense it stands on a trial.
+But we may say that each item in Nature must comply with the Natural Laws set up by its CREATOR, ELoHiM.
+Hence any deviation from those Laws would incur a harsh retribution.
+A small change in the size of the atom or the charge of the electrons would yield a different Universe.
+Our Universe is “elegant and precise” and must abide by ELKM’s Laws.
+This is one aspect of Nature’s trial.

 Why creating the World as a Judge?

-Tradition (Kabbala) explains that the Infinite CREATOR would have created our Universe with endless, unconditional Love and Compassion, without any trials and judgments.
+Tradition (Kabbala) explains that the Infinite CREATOR would have created our Universe with endless, unconditional Love and Compassion, without trials and tribulations and without judgments.